blobdash/nodeinsider/README.md

 ### Tired of going to the repo's folder and typing stuff manually?

+(this only applies if you went with the manual install route!)

-I suggest you create a wrapper around this; here's an example bash script you can add to your path :
+Here's an example bash script you can add to your path :

 ```bash
 #!/bin/bash